cmswank/nnprime/README.md

 The MirrorParameter.txt file is a good example of a parameter file, also it basically explains everything.

+also I think there needs to be a /data that git is ignoring.

 I included a python script to plot data, matlab script will come soon. that is what I will use so it will be more mature in the long run.